MichaelViveros/blog_mtls_elixir/README.md

 # MtlsElixir

-Template project for my mTLS Elixir blog.
+Template project for my 2-part mTLS Elixir blog post.

 `mix.exs` includes a dependency for `HTTPoison`.

 `lib/mtls_elixir.ex` contains a base module that the blog builds on.

-`certs/` includes some dummy certificates:
+`certs/` includes the dummy certificates.
-* `root_ca.crt` - root CA certificate, CN = "Dummy Root CA"
-* `client.crt` - client certificate signed by root CA, CN = "dummy-mtls-client.com"